 Net 30 accounts have to be paid in full within 30 days.
 60 accounts have to be paid in full within 60 days.
 Unlike with revolving accounts, you have a set time when you have to pay back what you borrowed or the credit you used.

 To launch your business credit profile properly, you ought to get approval for vendor accounts that report to the business credit reporting agencies.
 When that’s done, you can then make use of the credit.

 Then repay what you used, and the account is on report to Dun & Bradstreet, Experian, or Equifax.

 Not every vendor can help like true starter credit can.
 These are merchants that will grant an approval with a minimum of effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 Know what is happening with your credit.
 Make sure it is being reported and take care of any mistakes as soon as possible.
-Get in the habit of taking a look at credit reports and digging into the particulars, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the particulars, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less than it would cost at the CRAs.
 Update the relevant information if there are mistakes or the data is incomplete.

 Always use credit responsibly!
 Don’t borrow beyond what you can pay off.
 Keep track of balances and deadlines for repayments.
 Paying in a timely manner and in full will do more to raise business credit scores than nearly anything else.